 TGbe editor: Modify paragraph 1 of subclause 9.6.13.10 BSS transition management Response frame as follows (#5322):

-The BSS Transition Management Response frame (#2568)is optionally transmitted by a STA in response to a BSS Transition Management Request frame.
+The BSS Transition Management Response frame (#2568)is optionally transmitted by a STA or a non-AP MLD in response to a BSS Transition Management Request frame.
 The format of the BSS Transition Management Response frame Action field(#2568) is shown in Figure 9-927 (BSS Transition Management Response frame Action field(#2568) format(#4252)).

 TGbe editor: Modify paragraph 5 to 8 of subclause 9.6.13.10 BSS transition management Response frame as follows (#5322):

 The BTM Status Code field contains the status code in response to a BSS Transition Management Request frame as defined in Table 9-428 (BTM status code definitions).
-If the STA will transition to another BSS, then the status code is 0 (i.e., Accept).
-If the STA intends to retain the association with the current BSS, the status code is one of the “Reject” status codes.
+If the STA or non-AP MLD will transition to another BSS or AP MLD, then the status code is 0 (i.e., Accept).
+If the STA or non-AP MLD intends to retain the association with the current BSS or AP MLD, the status code is one of the “Reject” status codes.

-The BSS Termination Delay field is the number of minutes that the responding STA requests the BSS to delay termination.
+The BSS Termination Delay field is the number of minutes that the responding STA or non-AP MLD requests the BSS or AP MLD to delay termination.
 This field is reserved if the Status code field value is not set to 5.

-The Target BSSID field is the BSSID of the BSS that the non-AP STA transitions to.
+The Target BSSID field is the BSSID of the BSS that the non-AP STA or non-AP MLD transitions to or the MLD MAC address of the AP MLD that the non-AP MLD transitions to.
 This field is present if the Status code subfield contains 0, and not present otherwise.

 The BSS Transition Candidate List Entries field contains zero or more Neighbor Report elements described in 9.4.2.36 (Neighbor Report element).
-The Neighbor Report elements are collected by the STA as part of its scanning procedures and provided to the AP as described in 11.21.7.4 (BSS transition management response).
+The Neighbor Report elements are collected by the STA or non-AP MLD as part of its scanning procedures and provided to the AP or AP MLD as described in 11.21.7.4 (BSS transition management response) and 35.3.X (BSS transition management for MLDs).
 The length of the BSS Transition Candidate List Entries field in a BSS Transition Management Response frame is limited by the maximum MMPDU size (see 9.3.3.1 (Format of (PV0) Management frames(#4614))).

 9.4.2.36 Neighbor Report element

 TGbe editor: Modify the following paragraph of subclause 9.4.2.36 Neighbor Report element as follows (#5322):

-NOTE 1—A Basic Multi-Link subelement included in a Neighbor Report element does not carry the Link Info field as described in 35.3.2 (Advertisement of multi-link information in Multi-Link element(#2294)).
+NOTE 1—A Basic Multi-Link subelement included in a Neighbor Report element does not carry the Link Info field as described in 35.3.2 (Advertisement of multi-link information in Multi-Link element(#2294)), except as described in 35.3.X (BSS transition management for MLDs).

 35.3.2.1 General